Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Evaluation

 \subsection{Testbed Results}

-To validate the effectiveness of our algorithms in practical scenarios, we implement them in a testbed system as described in Section \ref{sec:system-implementation}.
-As shown in Figure \ref{fig:testbed-simulation-alignment}, the results of the online (from the testbed) and offline (from the simulation) are consistent in most cases.
+To validate the effectiveness of our algorithms in practical scenarios, we implement them in a testbed system as described in $\S$\ref{sec:system-implementation}.
+As shown in Fig.~\ref{fig:testbed-simulation-alignment}, the results of the online (in testbed) and offline (in simulation) are consistent in most cases.
 It indicates that joint selection techniques can enhance the video QoE, and Joint RL can outperform other methods.

 The major difference we observed in our testbed system is that HTTP requests may get stuck due to network fluctuation and packet loss in an online environment.
 To address this issue, we have set a timeout threshold of 10 seconds to download each chunk and immediately stop it on the client side if a request exceeds this limit, switch to another satellite, and attempt downloading again.
-This setting can improve performance, especially on Starlink datasets where obstacles can cause connection timeouts, as shown in Figure \ref{fig:testbed-simulation-alignment}.
+This setting can improve performance, especially on Starlink datasets where obstacles can cause connection timeouts, as shown in Fig.~\ref{fig:testbed-simulation-alignment}.
 Besides, in the testbed, the latency becomes more unstable than in simulation, and the runtime of each algorithm can also affect performance.
 We found that our methods are efficient as the bitrate decision of each chunk takes less than $10~ms$.
-Thus the runtime does not adversely impact system performance.
+Thus, the runtime does not adversely impact system performance.